YuxianliDH/yuxianli.github.io/_pages/about.md

 ## Recent News

-  * [August 2024] We released a new paper "[*Vital: Vulnerability-Oriented Symbolic Execution via Type-Unsafe Pointer-Guided Monte Carlo Tree Search*](https://arxiv.org/pdf/2408.08772)", where we proposed a *smart* vulnerability-oriented path search strategy for symbolic execution!
+  * [Aug 2024] We released a new paper "[*Vital: Vulnerability-Oriented Symbolic Execution via Type-Unsafe Pointer-Guided Monte Carlo Tree Search*](https://arxiv.org/pdf/2408.08772)", where we proposed a *smart* vulnerability-oriented path search strategy for symbolic execution!
-  * [August 2024] Our TSE'24 work [SymLoc](https://haoxintu.github.io/files/SymLoc_TSE2024_Just_Accepted.pdf) is accepted by the Journal-first Paper Track of ASE 2024!
+  * [Aug 2024] Our TSE'24 work [SymLoc](https://haoxintu.github.io/files/SymLoc_TSE2024_Just_Accepted.pdf) is accepted by the Journal-first Paper Track of ASE 2024!
 See you in Sacramento!
   * [July 2024] I am selected as a *[Shadow PC member of ICSE'25](https://conf.researchr.org/track/icse-2025/icse-2025-shadow-research-track-program-committee)*!
 Looking forward to contributing to the community!
   * [July 2024] I am awarded the ***Presidential Doctoral Fellowship*** at SMU!
 Many thanks to my supervisors for their continuous support and help!
   * [May 2024] Arrived at beautiful Bochum in Germany and started the summer internship in [Dr. Marcel Böhme](https://mboehme.github.io/)'s group at [MPI-SP](https://mpi-softsec.github.io/) from now!